yeongjaeGil/paper_review/Deep-learning-with-DP/membership_inference_Attacks_against_machine_learning_models.md

               - the adversary would supply inputs to the app(rather than directly to the model) and reveice the app's outputs
               - we assume that the adverary directly supplies imputs to and receives outputs from the black-box model. (server semi-honest)
 ---
+#### Related work
+- Attacks on statistical and machine learning models
+    - In knowlege of the parameters of SVM and HMM models is used to infer general statistical information about the training dataset
+        - whether records of a particular race were used during taining
+    - Our inference attacks work in a black-box setting, without any knowledge of the model's parameters, and infer information about specific records in the training dataset, as opposed to general statistics.
+    - Other attacks on machine learning include, where the adversary exploits changes in the outputs of a collaborative recommender system to infer inputs that caused these changes.
+        - These attacks exploit temporal behavior specific to the recommender systems based on collaborative filtering
+---
+- Model inversion
+    - uses the output of a model applied to a hidden input to inder cerain features of this input.
+    - In general, model inversion cannot tell whether a particular record was used as part of the model's training dataset.
+    - Given a record and a model, model inversion works exactly the same way when the record was used to train the model and when it was not used.
+    - Model inversion has also applied to face recognition models.
+It is used to construct an input that produces these outputs.
+This input is not an actual member of the taining dataset but simply an average of the features that "characterize" the class.
+        - in the case of single person, the movel inversion constructs an artificial image that is an average of these photos.
+        - not produc any **specific image** from the training dataset.
+        - If the images in class are diverse, the results of model inversion as used in are semantically meaninngless.
+---
+- In summary, model inversion produces the average of the features that at best can characterize an entire output class
+    - (1) It does not construct a specific member of the training dataset
+    - (2) nor given given an input and a model, determines if this specific input was used to train the model.
+---
+#### Privacy-presercing machine learning
+- privacy protection in machine learning focuses mostly on how to learn without direct access to the traning data.
+- The goal is to limit information leakage during training.
+- The training algorithm is the same as in the non-privacy-preserving case, thus the resulting models are as vulnerable to inference attacks as any conventionally trained model.
+- This also holds for the models trained by computing on encrypted data
+- Differential privacy  has been applied learning an unknown probanility distribution over a discrete polulation from random samples, and releasing hyper-parameters and classifier accuracy.
+- By definition, differentially private models limit the sucess probability of membership inference attacks based solely on the model, which includeds the attacks described in this paper
+---

 #### Problem statement
 - For any input data record, the model outputs the prediction vector of probabilities, one per class, that the record belongs to a certain class.
     - these probabilities as **confidence values**